Amazon Web Services (AWS) has been an advocate for robust cloud security since it launched in 2006.

 You can also specify the minimum number of instances in each group, and Amazon Auto Scaling ensures that your group never goes below that size.

-Although IAM policies are built to provide security, organizations should take careful measures so that the stability of their platforms remain intact in the long run.
+Although IAM policies aim to provide security, organizations should take careful measures.
+It ensures the intact stability of their platforms in the long run.

 As companies grow, they sometimes add access control measures to their networks to keep up with the increasing demands placed on them.

-As their network expands, they often lay newer platforms on top of older systems, which makes it difficult to keep track of who is allowed access to their network.
+As their network expands, they often lay newer platforms on top of older systems, which makes it difficult to keep track of the individuals with access to their network.

 A good example of this can be found in “I AM Policies and Bucket Policies and ACLs!
 Oh, My!
 (Controlling Access to Amazon S3 Resources).”

-To avoid incidents that result from multiple products being used simultaneously, it’s recommended to follow the stick with one product.
+To avoid incidents that result from the usage of multiple products simultaneously, we recommend sticking with one product.

 When an organization takes some time to select and then carefully maintain a system, security will surely act as it is expected to.